-Best Trees for Privacy
+Best Plants for Privacy Screen

 Leyland cypress grows fast to 50-60 feet tall, and quickly fills the gaps between individual trees spaced 5-8 feet apart for best air flow.
 Japanese cedar, Italian cypress, American arborvitae, and Canadian hemlock are all good choices for tall privacy screens with a pyramidal shape.
 The picturesque Emerald Green Arborvitae is popular because it doesn’t grow more than 2-3 feet wide and doesn’t require any pruning.
 It’s a shorter tree, though, reaching just 12 feet in height at maturity.

-For really big forest green screens, consider Leyland Cypress and Excelsa Cedar (a cultivar of giant arborvitae), both of which can get up to 20 feet tall and wide at mature height and width.
+For really big forest green screen plants, consider Leyland Cypress and Excelsa Cedar (a cultivar of giant arborvitae), both of which can get up to 20 feet tall and wide at mature height and width.
 Douglas Fir and giant arborvitae get even bigger, growing as wide as 40 feet at maturity.

 Whatever kinds of trees (and you can mix and match!) you choose for your privacy screen plant, you can be sure they will arrive from Perfect Plants healthy, vigorous, and ready for planting.
 The shipping specialists at Perfect Plants carefully package your trees using a proven packaging method so that regardless of how the box is handled, the plants inside will not be damaged.
-We usually send out orders on Mondays, Tuesdays, and Wednesdays by FedEx so your plant(s) arrive before the weekend.
+We usually send out orders on Mondays, Tuesdays, and Wednesdays by UPS so your plant(s) arrive before the weekend.

 You can also check out the blog post on Where to Plant the Thuja Green Giant for more information on privacy tree landscape design and modern fencing for your outdoor living spaces.